stanichor/stanichor.github.io/_posts/2025-10-14-nerd-scale.md

 ### Internal Consistency

 The coefficient omega is 0.87, a level of internal consistency that supports treating the 26 items as a coherent scale.
 However, test information begins to fall off above +1 SD on the latent trait, indicating the NPAS has fewer items that discriminate high levels of nerdiness in this sample.
 This is consistent with a ceiling effect in the population, probably as a result of the self-selection.
-The latent nerdiness score correlates r = 0.51 with self-reported nerdiness (1–7 scale) which is encouraging.
+The latent nerdiness score correlates r = 0.51 with self-reported nerdiness (1–7 scale) which supports validity.

 <div style="text-align: center;">
     <figure>